SpenceKonde/DxCore/README.md

 These parts support multiple BOD trigger levels, with Disabled, Active, and Sampled operation options for when the chip is in Active and Sleep modes - Disabled uses no power, Active uses the most, and Sampled is in the middle.
 See the datasheet for details on power consumption and the meaning of these options.
 You must do Burn Bootloader to apply this setting, as this is not a "safe" setting: If it is set to a voltage higher than the voltage the board is running at, the chip cannot be reprogrammed until you apply a high enough voltage to exceed the BOD threshold.

 ### Link-time Optimization (LTO) support
-This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the DA-series parts also support LTO, so there is no need to make it optional as was done with ATtinyCore.
+This core *always* uses Link Time Optimization to reduce flash usage.

 ### Identifying menu options within sketch
-It is often useful to identify what options are selected on the menus from within the sketch; this is particularly useful for verifying that you have selected the options you wrote the sketch for when you open it; however, note that as of 2.0.1, almost all of these options have been removed except for the millis timer option.
+It is often useful to identify what options are selected on the menus from within the sketch - mainly the millis timer selection.

 ##### Millis timer
 The option used for the millis/micros timekeeping is given by a define of the form USE_MILLIS_TIMERxx.
 Possible options are: